 3. The connection between Jewish baptism, John’s baptism, and Christian baptism favors credo-baptism

-There are several more arguments in favor of credo-baptism―contact me if you would like more in-depth studies―but the final one I would like to present is one that I have not often heard explained.
+There are several more arguments in favor of credo-baptism, but the final one I would like to present is one that I have not often heard explained.
 It has to do with the historical background to baptism in first-century Judaism.
-As Bob Layton mentioned last week, Christianity is inextricably linked to Judaism.
+Christianity is inextricably linked to Judaism.
 Despite the fact that the paedo-baptist Reformers viewed baptism as linked to the Jewish practice of circumcision, I believe they failed to look at the specific practices of the Jewish people to whom John’s baptism, and three short years later Christian baptism, was applied.
 Let us briefly consider why an understanding of Jewish baptism favors the credo-baptist position.

 When a Gentile converted to Judaism, he had to do three things: be circumcised, offer a sacrifice, and be baptized.
 While various baptisms and sacrifices were required on an on-going basis, God’s Law only required circumcision as the initial act of the Gentile convert.
 Nevertheless (and this is historical data, not biblical data), it became the practice of the Jews to require an initial sacrifice and an initial act of baptism for converts to Judaism.
 Glen Mill explains: